BlueAmulet/VSideLoader/README.md

 BepInEx\plugins\Textures\Load
 It will also create a config file at BepInEx\config\VSideLoader.cfg

+VSideLoader adds a new command called "reloadtextures", to quickly reload textures in game

 Dump: (default false)
 If enabled, dumps all textures to the `BepInEx\plugins\Textures\Dump` folder
 Load: (default true)